How to Travel the U.S. Full-Time Without a Car (Working Seasonal Jobs)

 Sometimes I might take a break and head home for a few weeks, or I might treat myself to a trip to somewhere like Las Vegas or another city I like.
 Then I go to my next job and the fun starts all over again.

-If you could visit any state in the U.S. for 3 months what would it be?
+If you could visit any state in the U.S. for three months, which would it be?

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.